 - BEST FLUORESCENT: Lithonia Lighting Fluorescent Ceiling Fixture

-- BEST MOTION-ACTIVATED: Craftersmark LED Garage Lights with Motion Sensor
+- BEST MOTION ACTIVATED: Craftersmark LED Garage Lights Motion Activated

 Types of Garage Lighting

-Gone are the days of incandescent bulbs.
-While there was never an actual incandescent bulb ban, those old-school energy suckers are harder to find now.
-And if you do see them on the shelf, don’t be fooled by the low price: They could cost you more when the energy bill comes in.
+The heyday of the incandescent bulb is over.
+Even if you like those old-school energy suckers, they’re a lot harder to find now.
+If you do spot them for sale, don’t let the low price fool you; they’re sure to prove how inefficient they are when your electric bill comes.
 Instead, most people choose between LED and fluorescent lighting.
-Each has its pros and cons, so it’s important to pick what’s best for your space and work style.
+Each has its pros and cons, so it’s important to pick what’s best for the space and work style.

-LED stands for “Light Emitting Diode,” which is a fancy way for saying there’s a tiny component inside of the light that illuminates when electricity passes through it.
-These bulbs are a popular choice due to their brightness, energy efficiency, and the fact that they’re long lasting.
+LED stands for “light-emitting diode,” which is a fancy way of saying there’s a tiny component inside the bulb that illuminates when electricity passes through it.
+These bulbs are a popular choice due to their brightness, energy efficiency, and impressive longevity.

-The reason you often see LEDs in objects like flashlights and spotlights is that they generate directional light—casting a very bright beam straight out from the diode that concentrates on a small area.
-Garage lighting manufacturers compensate for this in two ways: They make LEDs with multi-positional wings and install reflectors to distribute the light evenly throughout a space.
-Both offer an excellent alternative to the wide-cast lighting of incandescent bulbs.
+LEDs are popular in devices like flashlights and spotlights because they generate directional light—casting a very bright beam straight out from the diode that concentrates on a small area.
+That’s not ideal for garages and other workstations, but lighting manufacturers compensate for this in two ways: They make LEDs with multipositional wings and install reflectors to distribute the light evenly throughout a space.
+Both tweaks offer an excellent alternative to the wide-cast lighting of incandescent bulbs.

-With fluorescent lighting, a mercury-vapor gas produces light instead of a solid filament like an incandescent bulb, or a diode like an LED.
+With fluorescent lighting, a mercury-vapor gas produces light instead of a solid filament (as in an incandescent bulb) or a diode (like an LED).
 The gas in a fluorescent bulb emits ultraviolet light when electrified.

 The benefit of fluorescent lighting—in general, and for garage-type work specifically—is that it distributes light very evenly.
-That gas is enclosed in long glass tubes, so the light shines out in a 360-degree pattern.
-The trouble with fluorescent lighting is that, though long-lasting, they must be taken to a hazardous material disposal center when they do burn out.
-Due to the toxicity of mercury gas, fluorescent bulbs aren’t convenient to throw away or recycle, as LEDs are.
+The gas is enclosed in long glass tubes, so the light shines out in a 360-degree pattern.
+The trouble with fluorescents is that, though long-lasting, when they do burn out, they must be taken to a hazardous waste disposal center.
+Due to the toxicity of mercury gas, fluorescents aren’t convenient to throw away or recycle, as LEDs are.